Michelle M Sauer

 - Awarded Chester Fritz Distinguished Professorship, UND, 2020.

-- Recipient of Thomas J. Clifford Faculty Achievement Award for Individual Excellence in Research, UND, 2016.
+- Thomas J. Clifford Faculty Achievement Award for Individual Excellence in Research, UND, 2016.

 - Best Reference Text of the Year.
 Awarded by Booklist.
 Companion to British Poetry before 1600.
 2008.